LukeNZ/launchpad/message-architecture.md

     {
         event_id: <int>,
         user: <string>,
+        timestamp: <datetime>,
         isTyping: <boolean>
     }

-# msg:createLaunchUpdate
+# msg:launchStatusCreate

 **Sent to**: All connections.
 **Created by**: All users with `moderator` and `privileges`.

-A new launch update.
+A new launch status.
 Usually a string of text, that is posted on live.rspacex.com, and on the reddit live thread.
 This may originate from a privileged user (either typed or via a launch status button press), or from a Twitter account being followed.
 If the former, the `author` property will be the username of that privileged user.
 If it is from the latter, the `author` property will be the Twitter username prefixed with `@`.

-When the launch update comes from a privileged user, imgur photos & twitter photos will be automatically parsed and displayed when on live.rspacex.com.
+When the launch status from a privileged user, imgur photos & twitter photos will be automatically parsed and displayed when on live.rspacex.com.
 Tweet URL's will be automatically fetched from twitter and displayed, and the tweet text will be prepended to the tweet url.
 The same will occur when a tweet is automatically posted from a twitter account:

 > `@elonmusk on Twitter: "<tweet text>" (<tweet url>)`